 Currently ALERT has four active datasets, available free of charge to academic and government research communities, that have developed out of transition tasks supported by the Department of Homeland Security (DHS).
 The datasets that are currently available are related to ALERT’s Computerized Tomography (CT) Segmentation Initiative, Reconstruction Initiative, Automated Threat Recognition (ATR) Initiative and ALERT Video Analytics Re-Identification work.

-The purpose of these sets is to provide data to researchers, to discover and evaluate the present state-of-the-art information, and to stimulate additional communication and research in the algorithm research community.
-Our data is available to researchers under a Non-Disclosure Agreement (NDA).
+The purpose of these sets is to provide data to academic and government researchers, to discover and evaluate the present state-of-the-art information, and to stimulate additional communication and research in the algorithm research community.
+Our data is available to academic and government researchers under a Non-Disclosure Agreement (NDA).
 If you would like to inquire about accessing this data, please complete our Dataset Request Form.

 ALERT datasets are also available to ALERT industrial members as a benefit of membership.
 If you are interested in becoming a member to access the datasets for industrial use, please complete our Dataset Request Form.
-For more information on membership, please contact Gustavo Bottan, [email protected].
+For more information on membership, please contact Emel Bulat, [email protected].

 ALERT leveraged the advances of medical CT to contract with a vendor to obtain representative datasets of packed luggage and reference objects.
 Luggage was scanned on a state-of-the-art medical CT scanner at the vendor’s factory.
 Approximately 900 objects were placed in luggage and scanned to produce 62 luggage datasets to span the spectrum of packing, density, arrangement, orientation, and size difficulty.